Link Online

 From family chats on FaceTime and WhatsApp messaging to online food deliveries and banking, being online is more important than ever.
 But not everyone has access to these tools to support their daily living and well-being at home.
 Even those with access to this technology may not have access to the necessary platforms, or the skills to use these platforms.
 There is a divide between those able to access and those excluded from online support.

 We are helping lonely and isolated older people who are typically housebound and excluded from these opportunities due to factors such as lack of knowledge, lack of equipment and lack of confidence.
 We assess everyone to see how we can help, whether that’s from the absolute beginning or whether further support is needed to expand existing knowledge.
-Our pilot has been highly successful, with clients telling us what a difference ‘being online’ is making to their lives.

 Our pilot project was funded by the National Lottery and we have now received funding from Wokingham Borough Council to work with them to extend this project for a further 12 months.